Islam-Hamdi/sports-association-app-java/README.md

 ## 🛠 How to Run

+#### 🔹 Phase 1 (Console-based)
-1. Open the project in an IDE such as IntelliJ IDEA, Eclipse, or BlueJ.
+1. Open the project in your preferred Java IDE (e.g., Eclipse, IntelliJ).
-2. Ensure all `.java` files are organized under appropriate packages (`model/` and `test/`).
+2. Navigate to `SAAppProject - phase 1/src/test/SAAppTester.java`.
+3. Run the file to launch the console-based interface.

+#### 🔹 Phase 2 (GUI-based with JavaFX)
+1. Ensure JavaFX libraries are configured in your IDE.
+2. Open `SAAppProject - phase 2/src/application/Main.java`.
-3. Compile and run `SAAppTester.java` to launch the application.
+3. Run `Main.java` to launch the GUI interface.
+4. Make sure the `.dat` files (`players.dat`, `sportNames.dat`, etc.) are accessible in the root directory—they store serialized data.

 ---